 Warrawong Wildlife Sanctuary is a serene environment for animals and humans alike.
 Visit us and experience the best of natural Australia.

-General admission to Warrawong Sanctuary is $10 for an adult.
-Wildlife presentations, conducted on weekends, school and public holidays, are $20 for an adults.
+General admission to Warrawong Wildlife Sanctuary is $19 for an adult, which includes an 11am guided tour, plus a wildlife show, on weekends and school holidays.
 Other animal interactions, such as encounters and keeper experiences are also available for additional fees.